Day and Night (1997 film)

 Day and Night (Le Jour et la Nuit) is a 1997 French drama film directed by public intellectual Bernard-Henri Lévy and starring Alain Delon, Lauren Bacall, Arielle Dombasle and Francisco Rabal.
 The film follows a French author who fled to Mexico for a quiet life and an actress who is willing to seduce him to get a part in a film adapted from one of his books.

-Plot

-Alexandre (Alain Delon) is an ageing writer who lives as a monarch in the depths of Mexico.
-Surrounded by his court (strange and mysterious characters), he staves off boredom with alcohol, boxing, women and ballooning.
-Desiring to acquire the adaptation rights of Alexandre's first novel, film producer Filippi (Karl Zéro) and his actress Laure (Arielle Dombasle) soon arrive in the life of the celebrated author.
-Alexandre and Laure gradually become closer and set off extreme passions in the heart of the community.